skillrepos/ai-3in1/labs.md

 <br><br>

-9. Notice how the agent automatically routes weather queries to the RAG workflow and data queries to the classification workflow.
-The classification workflow provides much more consistent and structured responses.
-If there are any LLM timeout issues, the agent includes a fallback that provides calculated results directly.
+9. Observe the workflow differences:

+    **Weather queries** ("What's the weather at HQ?"):
+    - Agent calls MCP's `vector_search_locations("What's the weather at HQ?")`
+    - MCP performs semantic search in its vector database
+    - Returns: "HQ 123 Main St, New York, NY..."
+    - Agent extracts location and calls `geocode_location` and `get_weather`

+    **Analytics queries** ("Which office has the most employees?"):
+    - Agent calls MCP's `classify_canonical_query(...)`
+    - MCP returns: "employee_analysis"
+    - Agent calls `get_query_template("employee_analysis")`
+    - Agent calls `get_filtered_office_data(columns=["employees", "city"])`
+    - Agent executes LLM locally with template + data

+10. Notice the architectural benefits:
+   - **Weather queries**: Use MCP's semantic vector search (RAG via server)
+   - **Analytics queries**: Use MCP's classification system (structured via server)
+   - **No duplication**: MCP server owns all data, agent is pure orchestration
+   - **Scalability**: Multiple agents could use the same MCP server
+   - **Fallback**: If LLM times out, agent provides calculated results directly

+   This centralized architecture follows best practices.

 <br><br>

-10. The power of this architecture is that you can add new canonical queries just by updating the server configuration - no agent code changes needed!
-Try typing 'exit' when done.
+10. The power of this architecture is that you can add new canonical queries just by updating the server configuration - no agent code changes needed.
+Type 'exit' when done to stop the agent and stop the server with Ctrl-C.

-<br><br>

-11. When finished testing, stop both the agent and server with Ctrl-C.

 <p align="center">
 **[END OF LAB]**